LastPass: Reception

 In March 2009, PC Magazine awarded LastPass five stars, an "Excellent" mark, and their "Editors' Choice" for password management.
 A new review in 2016 following the release of LastPass 4.0 earned the service again five stars, an "Outstanding" mark, and "Editors' Choice" honor.

 In July 2010, LastPass's security model was extensively covered and approved of by Steve Gibson in his Security Now podcast episode 256.
 He also revisited the subject and how it relates to the National Security Agency in Security Now podcast episode 421.

 In October 2015 when GoTo acquired LastPass, founder Joe Siegrist's blog was filled with user comments voicing criticism of GoTo.
 Web sites ZDNet, Forbes and Infoworld posted articles mentioning the outcry by existing customers, some of whom said they would refuse to do business with GoTo, and raised other concerns about GoTo's reputation.

 In a 2017 Consumer Reports article commented LastPass a popular password manager (alongside Dashlane, KeePass, and 1Password), with the choice between them mostly down to personal preference.
 In March 2019, Lastpass was awarded the Best Product in Identity Management award during the seventh annual Cyber Defense Magazine InfoSec Awards.

+In 2017, Stiftung Warentest evaluated nine paid password managers and rated LastPass Premium as one of four recommended products.
+The test was later updated to include the 2022 LastPass breach.

 Security incidents

+LastPass has faced ongoing scrutiny regarding its security practices and incident response over the years.
+Several independent analyses and reported breaches have raised concerns about how the company handles user data, mitigates vulnerabilities, and communicates risks to its customers.
+While LastPass employs industry-standard encryption to protect stored credentials, past security incidents and research findings have prompted debate over the platform’s overall reliability and its approach to safeguarding sensitive information.

+2011 security incident

+In May 2011, LastPass reported detecting unusual network activity that indicated a possible intrusion into its servers.
+Although the company stated that no evidence of data exfiltration was found, it required all users to reset their master passwords as a precaution.
+According to LastPass, encrypted user vault data was not compromised.